 Spot the insert card from the rest of the base set cards:

 If you picked Parallax (#2 in the line-up), then you are correct.
 The dead give-away was the moderately foil-stamped 'Maximum Firepower' logo on the card, you say?
 Funny, because that's really the only thing that really separates the insert cards from the rest of the base set cards.
 The 20 card insert set appears to be centered around the 1995 Parallax View story arc that ran in Green Lantern v3 #63 - 64, but skims over a few important details (such as what made this such a turning point in Hal Jordan's character development) and only goes so far as to describe each Justice Leaguer's contribution to the overall victory.
+Actually, this was one of the selling points of this card set: an original story penned by Alan Grant (Batman: Shadow of the Bat, Lobo) that would be featured on the backs of the 20 card insert set.
+I never took the time to read it.
 This insert set didn't even do anything cool like join up to form one big puzzle or anything.
-There was really no reason to seek out these insert cards, as the base set cards arguably looked better.
+From an aesthetic point of view, there was really no reason to seek out these insert cards, as the base set cards arguably looked better.
 Admittedly, the Holoburst chase cards do look pretty cool, but that's mainly because I am a sucker for holograms.

 5) That 'je ne sais quoi' that I just can't seem to put my finger on.
 By this point, I've re-written the paragraph you're currently reading about six times now.
 My first few versions had me blaming the card art for my dissatisfaction with this set — but that's not entirely fair.
 The art is actually good.
 Examine any individual card on it's own and you'd be quite satisfied with it.
 Most were illustrated by Chris Renaud, Joe St. Pierre, Norm Breyfogle, Chris Batista and Rod Whigham, with accompanying inks by Scott Hanna, John Nyberg, Barbara Kaalberg, or Chip Wallace (among others).
 I think the problem (for me) is that the art is very reminiscent of the Image Comics 'house art style' that DC and Marvel had started emulating [e.g. dynamic and extravagant art, overly detailed, gritted teeth and 'in your face' poses] in their books around this era.
 I realize that criticizing a trading card set containing nothing but dynamic, action-packed card art (in order to take advantage of it's embossed gimmick effect) is pretty hypocritical — yet here we are.
 Upon further reflection, I think my biggest slight with this set is that it reminds me of all the mid-90s comic book industry elements that made me want to quit comics for a while.
 To me, these cards are a salute to a long begone era that will (hopefully) never repeat itself again.